Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ```

 Request via this endpoint to get the lending market data.
-The return value is sorted according to the daily interest rate and the term descending.
+The returned value is sorted based on the descending sequence of the daily interest rate and terms.

 ### HTTP REQUEST